j10a1n15/SkyhanniFlags/README.md

 Also skyhanni might not have my pr yet that allows you to reload shaders, so you might need to restart for your change to work.

+## Script directives

+How to make your own flags:

+`#abcdef` adds a new color. `#RRGGBB` hex color code.

+`interpolation=<number>` sets the interpolation level.
+0 is linear, everything else is exponential. use something like 10000 for flat bands, or 20 if you want somewhat nice looking results.

+`maxsaturation` maxes out the saturation of all colors automatically.